Konstantine4/hacksummit-forecast/README.md

 * When the store is notified, the products prices decrease based on pre-defined values.
 * If the store is not notified or the last notification was more than 05 minutes ago, prices go back to normal.

+* The demo store also provides a log, that shows when it received a notification and changed the prices

 ## use cases / examples

 As a sales manager